oustaman/l5-awdd-block-template/README.md

 > **IMPORTANT -[Read the assignment overview - The brief](the-brief.md)**.

 The project is broken down into 5 separate submission points.
-Submission Point 5 is the final submission date from which the whole project (your Guide website and this portfolio of documents) is assessed.
+Submission Point 5 is the final submission date from.
+Your Guide website and this portfolio of documents (the whole project) is assessed.

-SP1-4 are check points to provide 'formative' feedback.
-Each of these are worth marks for engagement and professionalism.
+SP1-4 are checkpoints to provide 'formative' feedback.
+Each of these is worth marks for engagement and professionalism.

-Ultimately (submission point 5) you will be submitting this repository which will contain your completed Portfolio and Guide website.
-All the elements are listed and should be [linked from portfolio.md](portfolio.md) to make your work easier to mark. **Use the list of documents on that page as a checklist prior to submission.**
+Ultimately (submission point 5) you will be submitting this repository, containing your completed Portfolio and Guide website.
+All the elements are listed and should be [linked from portfolio.md](portfolio.md) to make your work easier to mark. **Use the list of documents on that page as a checklist before submission.**

 ## Submission point briefings